a9t/OffworldGopherCompany/README.md

 # OffworldGopherCompany
 TUI game inspired by Offworld Trading Company

+This is far from being functional, but I will not be working on it anymore.

 ## Goals
 * practice Go language programming
 * explore TUI libraries